Benchmark

 Optimal performance recommendations

 • Use Linux.
-Other platforms binaries are not so well optimized as Linux binary.
+Binaries for other platforms are not as well optimized as the Linux binary.

-• Optimal compiling of supercell program requires advanced programming skills, so binaries from the site is OK for most of the users.
+• Optimal compiling of supercell program requires advanced programming skills, so binaries from the site are OK for most users.

-• Supercell performance is very good correlated with benchmark scores from cpubenchmark.net.
-You can use the data to find optimal solution for running the program.
+• Supercell performance correlates very well with benchmark scores from cpubenchmark.net.
+You can use that data to find an optimal solution for running the program.